 Some 30 years after it was first identified, seasonal affective disorder, a form of depression related to a change in seasons, continues to be an often-misunderstood condition.
 The disorder, which ranges in terms of severity, can strike people whether or not they’re otherwise prone to depression and may affect up to 10 percent of the population in certain, light-deprived geographic regions.
 While there’s obviously correlation between the darker days of the winter months and the onset of depression — one that lifts during spring and summer — researchers are still batting around hypotheses to explain exactly what’s happening to those who get SAD when the days get short.

 Jeff Janata, a psychologist and division chief of psychology at UH Cleveland Medical Center, says that SAD is often perceived as a product of dynamic brain activity in response to light.
-“A common theory is that melatonin, which is a brain chemical that helps us feel sleepy, is triggered by darkness,” he said.
+“A common theory is that melatonin, which is a brain chemical that helps us feel sleepy, is triggered by darkness,” he says.
 “With SAD, the increased exposure to that darkness with the shorter days of winter means we’re producing more melatonin and therefore getting sleepier and more lethargic.”

 It’s a reasonable enough explanation: A lack of sunlight might be lulling some of us into drowsiness by throwing our circadian rhythms out of alignment.
 But melatonin’s influence in the brain doesn’t stop there.
-“Melatonin is also related to serotonin activity,” Janata said.
+“Melatonin is also related to serotonin activity,” Janata says.
 “And that’s related to mood regulation.
 So SAD is really a multi-module model in terms of what’s going on.”

 But ideas about what’s going on in the brains of SAD patients change all the time.